-Selected articles in which Stargazer was used for genotype analysis are listed here.
+Below are selected articles in which Stargazer was used for genotype analysis.

 Dalton and Lee et al., 2019.
 Interrogation of CYP2D6 structural variant alleles improves the correlation between CYP2D6 genotype and CYP2D6-mediated metabolic activity.
 Clinical and Translational Science.
 DOI: https://doi.org/10.1111/cts.12695.